aredn/documentation/arednGettingStarted/node_status.rst

   This section displays the service links for any mesh services on your node or its locally-connected devices.
 These service links are displayed side by side in two columns.
 Clicking any of the links will navigate to the selected service.

 Local Devices
   This section displays any devices that are directly connected to your node.
 This includes devices that are connected to your node's :abbr:`LAN (Local Area Network)` via Ethernet cable (such as :abbr:`VoIP (Voice over IP)` phones, IP cameras, or service computers).
-If a device is reachable from your node, you can click on the device name link to navigate to that device.
 Be aware that DHCP devices with *Do Not Propagate* checked will not be displayed under the *Local Devices* section.

+Basic Link Quality Metrics
+  Several link quality statistics can be displayed for different types of connections that are mentioned below.
+Before introducing those link types, here is a brief explanation of the link quality metrics that may be displayed.

+  - ``lq`` or Link Quality is your node's view of the percent of `OLSR (Optimized Link State Routing protocol) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ packets received from the neighbor node.
+These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets.
+For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%.

+  - ``nlq`` or Neighbor Link Quality is the neighbor node's view of the percent of :abbr:`OLSR (Optimized Link State Routing protocol)` packets received from your node.

+  - ``snr`` or Signal-to-Noise Ratio is expressed in decibels (dB).
+This metric only applies to RF links and represents the level of signal which is detected above the noise floor. *SNR* is shown for both sides of the radio link (:abbr:`snr (signal to noise ratio)` and :abbr:`n snr (neighbor signal to noise ratio)`).

+  - ``errors`` is calculated as the moving average of (total sent packets) divided by (total sent packets plus retransmissions) and expressed as a percent.
+For example, if the node had to send every packet twice for it to be successfully received, the error rate would be 50%.
+An additional penalty is subtracted if the neighbor node is unpingable.

+  - ``mbps`` is a rolling average of the data rate achieved across any radio (RF) link.
+This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated.

+  - ``dist`` is the line of sight distance between your node and the remote node, calculated from the GPS coordinates if they are entered for both nodes.

 Local Nodes
   This section displays any local :abbr:`DtD (Device to Device)` nodes that are directly connected to your node, typically via Ethernet cable.
 If you hover the cursor over the node name, a popup will appear showing the relative link quality of the connection to that node.
-To the right of the node name there will be connectivity statistics, including :abbr:`lq (link quality)`, :abbr:`nlq (neighbor link quality)`, :abbr:`snr (signal to noise ratio)`, :abbr:`n snr (neighbor signal to noise ratio)`, :abbr:`errors (retransmission errors)`, :abbr:`mbps (kilobit/megabit per second throughput)`, and :abbr:`miles (distance from the node)`.
 Clicking the node name will navigate to that node's status page.
-Not all fields will be populated for *Local Nodes*.
+For *Local Nodes* the snr, nsnr, mbps, and distance columns will always be blank.

 Neighborhood Nodes
-  This section displays any nodes that are direct neighbors of your node, whether via :abbr:`RF (radio frequency)` (as indicated by the small radio signal icon to the right of the device name), a cross-link, or a tunnel over an Internet connection.
-If a node is reachable from your node, you can click on the node name to navigate to that node.
+  This section displays any nodes that are direct neighbors of your node, whether via :abbr:`RF (radio frequency)`, an xlink, or a tunnel over an Internet connection.
+Each type of connection will display a different icon to the right of the node name, and this indicates the type of link (for example, the small radio signal icon in the screenshot above indicates an RF link).
+If a node is reachable from your node, you can click the node name to navigate to that node.
+Not all the columns for link quality statistics will be populated for *Neighborhood Nodes*.
 If you hover the cursor over the node name, a popup will appear showing the relative link quality of the connection to that node.
-To the right of the node name there will be connectivity statistics, including :abbr:`lq (link quality)`, :abbr:`nlq (neighbor link quality)`, :abbr:`snr (signal to noise ratio)`, :abbr:`n snr (neighbor signal to noise ratio)`, :abbr:`errors (retransmission errors)`, :abbr:`mbps (kilobit/megabit per second throughput)`, and :abbr:`miles (distance from the node)`.
-Not all fields will be populated for *Neighborhood Nodes*.

-Link Quality Descriptions
-  Several link quality statistics may be displayed for each connected node.

-  - ``lq`` or Link Quality is your node's view of the percent of `OLSR (Optimized Link State Routing protocol) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ packets received from the neighbor node.
-These packets exchange mesh routing and advertised services information, and they include a sequence number that is used to identify missing packets.
-For example, if 7 of 10 packets sent by the neighbor were received, then the probability for a successful packet transmission from this neighbor is 7/10 = 0.7 = 70%. ``nlq`` or Neighbor Link Quality is the neighbor node's view of the percent of :abbr:`OLSR (Optimized Link State Routing protocol)` packets received from your node.

-  - ``snr`` or Signal-to-Noise Ratio is expressed in decibels (dB).
-It represents the level of signal which is detectable over the background noise floor, so a higher number is better. *SNR* is shown for both sides of any radio links (local ``snr`` and neighbor ``n snr``).

-  - ``errors`` represents the number of retransmission errors detected on the link.

-  - ``mbps`` is an estimate of the data rate achieved across any radio (RF) link.
-This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated.

-  - ``dist`` is the line of sight distance between your node and the remote node, calculated from the GPS coordinates if they are entered for both nodes.

 Right Column
 ------------

 The right column displays additional details about your node (listed from top to bottom).

-Radio Information
+Radio section
   Your radio manufacturer and model are displayed at the top of the column.
 Next is the channel number and frequency range set on your radio, followed by the channel width (in :abbr:`MHz (Megahertz)`).
 Below that is the transmit power (in :abbr:`dBm (decibels in millivolts)`), the maximum distance (in miles), and the minimum :abbr:`snr (signal to noise ratio)` (in :abbr:`dB (decibels)`) set for communication with other :abbr:`RF (radio frequency)` nodes.

-Antenna Information
 Your node's antenna information is listed next, including the type of antenna, including the azimuth, height above ground level, and tilt angle / elevation (if directional).

-Mesh Information
+Mesh section
   Next there are summary statistics showing how many nodes are currently visible on the network, as well as the total number of devices that exist on the mesh.

-DHCP Information
+LAN DHCP section
   By default each node runs a `DHCP <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ server which is capable of automatically providing IP addresses for any LAN-connected devices.
 This section shows whether the :abbr:`DHCP (Dynamic Host Configuration Protocol)` server is enabled, and if so it displays the IP address/netmask of your node functioning as the gateway for its LAN-connected devices.
 It also shows the IP address range served by your node, any active leases, and any IP addresses that have been reserved for specific devices on its :abbr:`LAN (Local Area Network)`.

-Tunnel Information
+In addition, counts are displayed for the number of active and reserved DHCP leases, as well as for the number of DHCP tags and options that are defined on your node.

+Tunnels section
    This section displays statistics on any tunnel connections you may have on your node.
 The *Wireguard* section shows information for Wireguard tunnels, while the *Legacy* section shows information for the older vtun tunnels.
 Counts are displayed for active / allocated tunnel client connections as well as for active / allocated tunnel server connections on your node.